 How were both secondary and postsecondary educators involved in the development and/or maintenance of the program of study?
 (500 word limit)

-We partnered with employers and businesses to revitalize the horticulture program of study at our rural high school.
-What started with informal discussion and community support has lead to a formal pathway led advisory council and over 200 member FFA Alumni to support the agriscience program as a whole and the horticulture program of study.
+The Horticulture program of study at Mishicot High School was developed through strong business partnerships and community involvement.
+What started with informal discussion and community engagement has developed into a formal pathway guided by an advisory council and an over 200 member FFA Alumni organization to support the agriscience program as a whole and the horticulture program of study.
 Continual networking with employers via job shadows, mock interviews, tours, conferencing and student employment ensures our program is meeting the needs of learners and industry.

+As a district we maintain a 25% free and/or reduced lunch rate.
+As a rural farming community it is the belief that this percentage is most likely higher yet our families are too proud to seek the financial assistance.
+Through our Horticulture program of study our students and staff gain an appreciation for the level of families in need in our district by holding food drives, holiday meal preparation/donation and donation of fresh fruit and vegetables to our families and school cafeteria.

-Our program is transcripted with Fox Valley Technical College for three credits allowing learners to start post-secondary education on our campus for free while still in high school.
-Our instructors attend rigorous training and work hand in hand with technical colleges to ensure we are teaching the Wisconsin Technical College Board standards.
+Our program is transcripted with Fox Valley Technical College for three credits allowing learners to start their post-secondary education on our campus for free while still in high school.
+Our instructors attend rigorous training and work hand in hand with technical college instructors to ensure we are teaching the Wisconsin Technical College Board standards.
 100% of program concentrators will tour a minimum of three technical colleges, two with pathway related programs and two four year institutions, one with pathway related programs to help them explore their post-secondary options.
-In our rural setting 80% of our high school seniors are first generation college students whose families may not be able to provide assistance with post-secondary planning which is why we ensure students receive that support in our district with emphasis in our CTE areas.
+In our rural setting 80% of our high school seniors come from families in which they are first generation college students.
+These families often have limited knowledge regarding post-secondary planning which is why we ensure students receive that support in our district with emphasis on our CTE areas.
 In addition, our use of career and technical student organizations such as FFA allow students preparation in leadership, communication, responsibility, self-direction and collaboration.
 Within the horticulture program of study we offer a student run business, personal student projects (SAE’s or supervised agricultural experiences), career development events, and workshops to enhance student experiences preparing them for post-secondary work and education opportunities.
 Our educators work as a team with the community and other educators to ensure we are meeting not only academic but career readiness skills guided by industry.
 In 2017 we had the highest ACT in the lakeshore area of Wisconsin with a 21.1 coupled with 100% of our students having a post-secondary academic and career plan.
 Our program of study offered students the opportunity for 27 college credits while still in high school within pathway with a total of 131 college credits offered at the high school level.
 89% of our 2017 graduates completed 12 or more credits while at high school.
 In addition, we continually expand our community networks including a recent partnership (first in the state) with WUMFA, Wisconsin and Upper Michigan Florist Associations.

-At 397 words – can use up to 500

 LEARNER POPULATION & DATA